NoaRigoudy/TP_NGS_clownfish/README.md

 * the DESeq results
 * the blastn analysis data (e-value and bitscore).

 Saiyan gene expression levels are retrieved using its Ensembl identifier in the Goku table.
-Previous search for the Ensembl ortholog is performed on the Ensembl online database.
+Previous search for the Ensembl ortholog is performed through the Biomart Ensembl online database.

 Count values are retrieved and then plotted using the **plotCounts** command.
 This enables to visualize the expression levels in each tissue and qualitatively assess differences.
 Significance of these differences are assessed thanks to the DESeq results.